Rene1208/website/_pages/publications.md

 ---

 {% if site.author.googlescholar %}
-  <div class="intro-panel">A current overview of peer-reviewed journal publications.
+  <div class="intro-panel">Peer-reviewed journal publications and articles accepted for publication.
 Working papers and ongoing projects are listed separately on the <a href="/working-papers/">Working Papers</a> page.
 You can also find my work on <a href="https://scholar.google.com/citations?user=FKR8WdMAAAAJ">Google Scholar</a>.</div>
 {% endif %}

 {% include base_path %}